Gen AI Hacks That Will Cut Development Time in Half: How to Guide

 Once you have your idea, write it down in a single, clear sentence.
 For me, it was: “Create a web app that aggregates and displays local events from multiple sources in one easy-to-use interface.”

-💡 Here’s an idea: You could have your team run a Hackathon event one day where they choose known customer problems and come up with ideas to solve them.
+💡 Here’s an idea: You could have your team run a Hackathon event one day where they choose known customer problems and come up with ideas for innovative solutions to solve them.

 Step 2: Break up execution of your idea into small steps